L0rentz/Babel/README.md

 The project should be cross platform (windows/linux) and consists of a server and a client.
 The server connects clients between them and handle messages/commands,   but the voice communication should be done in p2p using udp between two clients.

 Usage : ./build.sh
-Then go in the folder build/bin and start the server first and any amount of clients.
+Then go in the folder build and from this folder start the server located in bin first and then any amount of clients.

 You will need conan, good luck.